kny2tl/foobar_autostop/README.md

 <img width="234" height="78" alt="image" src="https://github.com/user-attachments/assets/4f74e2b4-046e-46fd-9247-3be34e510fdd" />

 Disclaimer
-- Plugin is provided as-is, tested
+- Plugin is provided as-is, tested by myself
-- Started as fun project, with minimal coding skills - almost everything is produced by GPT-5 (Copilot)
+- Started as fun project, with minimal coding skills - almost everything is produced by GPT-5 (Copilot).
+Any funny code?
+I'm sure there is.

 License
 This project is licensed under the MIT License — see the included LICENSE file for details.